 This is a searchable reference for Twilio error and warning codes across the products you actually integrate — the REST API, Programmable Messaging (SMS/MMS), Programmable Voice, Verify, and Video.
 Each entry shows the product area that raised the code, what it means, and how to resolve it, so you can tell a request mistake from a delivery failure at a glance.

-Twilio organises error codes into numeric ranges that roughly map to a product and a moment in the request lifecycle:
+Twilio assigns error codes into numeric ranges that map to a product and to a point in the lifecycle:

 1xxxx Voice / TwiML retrieval and execution (e.g. 11200 HTTP retrieval failure)